 The smaller the shelter, the easier it is to heat; the body heat of two adults will heat a small tent.
 If you are without heat in your home, confine your family to one small space.
-We (2 adults, 2 large dogs, and 2 kittens) are currently living in a 300 square foot screened porch that is covered in tarps and plastic.
-We stay comfortable with an ordinary electric space heater, appropriate winter clothing, and blankets.
+In the days before central air, families sat around the fire until bed time, then got under the blankets.
+If possible, warm just the main rooms during the day, then turn the thermostat down for night.

 Dress In Layers

 It is winter for goodness sake; do not dress like it’s still summer.
 Put on a sweater or jacket instead of turning on/up the heat.
 It does not cost you anymore and it is much easier to take off a layer when you get too warm than it is to adjust the thermostat.
-My at home indoor outfit looks something like, wool base layer, sweatshirt, and if it is cold, a down jacket.
+My at home, indoor outfit looks something like, wool base layer (top and bottom), a sweatshirt or sweater, wool leg warmers, and sometimes fingerless gloves.
+The beauty of wool is that it will keep you warm even when wet.

 When it is time to relax and read or watch TV, grab a couple of blankets and snuggle up.